Eureka Rebellion: Aftermath

-Hotham was promoted on 22 May 1855 when the official title of the chief executive of the colony was changed from lieutenant governor to governor.
-He died in Melbourne on New Year's Eve that year while in a coma after suffering from a severe cold.
-Although serving as a scapegoat for the government's response to the revolt at Eureka, Foster remained a member of the Legislative Council.
-Briefly, he served as treasurer before returning to England in 1857, where he published his speeches on the Eureka Rebellion.
+Among the government officials, although Foster was made a scapegoat for the affair at Eureka, he remained a member of the Legislative Council.
+He briefly served on the parliamentary executive as treasurer before returning to England in 1857, where he published his speeches on the Eureka Rebellion.
 Rede was recalled from Ballarat and kept on full pay until 1855.
 He served as the sheriff at Geelong (1857), Ballarat (1868), and Melbourne (1877) and was the Commandant of the Volunteer Rifles, being the second-in-command at Port Phillip.

-In 1880 Rede was sheriff at the trial of Ned Kelly and an official witness to his execution.
+In 1880, Rede was sheriff at the trial of Ned Kelly and an official witness to his execution.
+Hotham was promoted on 22 May 1855 when the title of the colony's chief executive was changed from lieutenant governor to governor.
+He died in Melbourne on New Year's Eve 1855 while in a coma after suffering from a severe cold.

 Trials for sedition and high treason

 The first trial relating to the rebellion was a charge of sedition against Henry Seekamp of the Ballarat Times.
-Seekamp was arrested in his newspaper office on 4 December 1854 for a series of articles that appeared in the Ballarat Times.
-It has been speculated some of the offending articles were written by either John Manning, George Lang, the embezzling bank manager whose father was the prominent republican and Presbyterian Minister of Sydney, the Reverend John Dunmore Lang, or Clara Seekamp, Henry's defacto wife.
 Seekamp was tried and convicted of seditious libel by a Melbourne jury on 23 January 1855 and, after a series of appeals, sentenced to six months imprisonment on 23 March.
-He was released from prison on 28 June 1855, precisely three months early.
-During Seekamp's absence, Clara would serve as editor of the Ballarat Times.
+He was released from prison on 28 June 1855, three months early.
+During Seekamp's absence, Clara served as editor of the Ballarat Times.

-Of the approximately 120 individuals detained after the battle, 13 were put on trial for high treason beginning on 22 February 1855, where matters of fact were determined by a lay jury chosen from among members of the general public who were largely sympathetic to the rebel cause.
-The 13 defendants were acquitted jointly and individually in seven separate trials held over two months in relation to four counts.
-The defendants were set to be tried in the same order as they were listed in the indictments as follows: